FeedFoodie/feedfoodie.github.io/SIMB/characters.md

 - Title: Sword Wonder
 - Martial Arts: Unlimited Sword
 - A genius swordsman.
-He was tricked by a black-cloaked man into learning a fake Unlimited Sword and suffered from Qi Deviation, but was cured by Baek Su-Ryong and is now following him.
+He was tricked by a black-cloaked man into learning a fake Unlimited Sword and suffered from Qi Deviation, but was cured by Baek Suryong and is now following him.

 **Geo Sangwoong:**